 Collection is curbside every Wednesday.
 Do not put your garbage out before 4 P.M. on Tuesday but it must be out by 6 A.M. on Wednesday to assure it is picked up in case the drivers change their route.
 Use the blue wheeled cart with a black lid from Harter's that was supplied for your residence.
-Garbage place in the cart should be bagged and tied.
+Garbage placed in the cart should be bagged and tied.
 Place the cart at the curb with the handle toward your residence and the lid closed.

 Any item that does not fit inside the wheeled cart is considered a bulky or large item.

 You may take these items to the Outagamie County Landfill and pay their fee or you may call Harter's at (888)804-8556 or (715)253-2619 to ask about pickup and pay their fee.

 If you have any questions on what may be placed in the cart you should call Harter's.

 No appliances, items with freon, carpeting, batteries (car, boat, tractor), other household batteries, hazardous waste, syringes and needles, tires, waste oil, home computers or components, TVs, DVD players, stereos, liquid paint, or ink jet cartridges are allowed.